robinsmith-source/sdi/docs/chapters/02-using-ssh.md

 - At least one server created in the Hetzner Cloud Console.
 - For X11 forwarding exercises (if applicable):
   - macOS: XQuartz installed
-  - Windows: Windows Terminal already provides needed utilities
+  - Windows: Windows Terminal already provides the needed utilities
   - Linux: X11 server already included

 ## External Resources